Content marketing campaigns are intricately woven, multifaceted roads that work together for a common cause—at least, they should be.

 Types of Big Content

 Big content demands a personal brand, rather than being published by a corporation.
-Even if you include multiple individuals’ names on the final product, having that personal touch imbues a sense of authority and relatability.
+Even if you include multiple individuals’ names on the final product, having that personal touch imbues domain authority and relatability.

 Types of Medium Content

-Other types of medium content include press releases and other forms of online articles.
+Other types of medium content include press releases, how to and other forms of online articles.

 Pay attention to the voice in your medium content pieces; while you’ll always have minor discrepancies, there should be a distinct and consistent brand presence that is communicated throughout them.

-Medium content should also be syndicated more heavily than big content, reaching new audiences and endearing more people to your brand.
+Medium content should also be syndicated more heavily than big content, reaching new target audience and endearing more people to your brand.

 Types of Small Content

-Small content can also come in the form of email blasts, which feature short snippets of upcoming blogs, or teases of content to come.
+Small content can also come in the form of email blasts, which feature short snippets of upcoming blog post, or teases of content creation to come.

-Want more information on content marketing and link building?
+Want more information on content marketing, digital marketing, email marketing, social media marketing and link building?
 Get in touch!